 For more information, speak to your accountant or HMRC, or see HMRC's guidance.

-Remember: FreeAgent cannot advise you on how to fill in your tax return correctly, nor can we check your figures to see if they are correct, unless they have been calculated by the software.
+Please note that FreeAgent cannot advise you on how to fill in your tax return correctly, nor can we check your figures to see if they are correct, unless they have been calculated by the software.
 We are not authorised by HMRC to provide accounting or tax advice.
-If you are in any doubt as to whether a figure on your tax return is right, you need to speak to your accountant or to HMRC.
+If you are in any doubt as to whether a figure on your tax return is right, please speak to your accountant or to HMRC.
 If you don't have an accountant, have a look in our accountant directory for a FreeAgent-friendly accountant.

 HMRC asks you to provide some personal details at the start of the 'Main Return' page.
 Complete the required fields and provide your phone number if you're happy for HMRC to contact you by phone.